 string name=”wallet_im_nfc_popup_disabled_information”“Enter your credit card info with a single tap.

-First turn on NFC in your settings, then tap your card to your device.”
+First turn on NFC in your settings, then tap your card to your device.”/string

 string name=”wallet_im_nfc_popup_enabled_information”Tap and hold your card to the back of your device.
 Your card info will be read automatically./string